Thunderbottom/grafana-export/README.md

 # Grafana Export

-A small utility to download all dashboards from your Grafana Instance using the Grafana HTTP API.
+A small utility to download and backup all dashboards from your Grafana Instance using the Grafana HTTP API.

 ## Installation